-Our Retirement Target funds automatically change as you near retirement, getting your savings ready for when you need to harvest an income from them.
+Our Retirement Target funds are a type of lifestyle fund, which means they automatically change as you near retirement, getting your savings ready for when you need to harvest an income from them.

 They’re designed for savers who don’t make active fund choices over the course of their working life, and aim to do the hard work for you.

 There are two main stages

 Growth - When savers are still some way off from retirement.